waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 \end{align}
 $$

-Having conditional probability $p(u|v)$, we can use it to calculate inverse cumulative distribution function.
+Having conditional probability p(u|v), we can use it to calculate inverse cumulative distribution function.
 Cumulative distribution function(CDF) defined as:

 $$